Tim Thomas (ice hockey, born 1974): Boston Bruins

-2011–2012 and subsequent break from hockey

 Thomas began the 2011–12 season as a Stanley Cup champion and the defending Vezina and Conn Smythe trophy winner.
 He played the majority of the 82-game schedule for the Bruins, beating Tuukka Rask for the number one spot for the second consecutive year.
 Although not completely matching the previous year's record-breaking run, Thomas received the most votes in the 2012 All Star Game Ballot, entering the 2012 NHL All-Star Game as the starting goaltender, and put up another solid year with the Bruins, helping them dominate the NHL with their goal differential for the majority of the year.

-The Bruins ended up losing in seven games to the Washington Capitals in the first round of the Eastern Conference playoffs.
+The defending Stanley Cup champion and second-seeded Bruins ended up losing in seven games to the seventh-seeded Washington Capitals in the 2012 playoffs in the first round.
 Every game of the series was won by only one goal.
 Shortly after the Bruins' season ended, Thomas announced that he would sit out the 2012–13 season.
 Bruins' general manager Peter Chiarelli confirmed Thomas' decision.

-With the retirement of Adam Foote during the off-season, Thomas became one of only two Quebec Nordiques draft picks still active in the NHL, the other being Milan Hejduk.

 Thomas was traded to the New York Islanders on February 7, 2013, in exchange for a conditional second-round draft pick in either 2014 or 2015.
 Before the trade, the Bruins had suspended Thomas for not reporting to training camp.
 Thomas did not play any games with the Islanders organization before his contract expired.

-Thomas' 196 regular-season wins with Boston ranks him fifth on the team's all-time list as of 2021.
+Thomas' 196 regular-season wins with Boston ranks him fifth on the team's all-time list as of 2023.

 Florida Panthers and Dallas Stars

-2013–2014

 After taking a year off from the NHL, Thomas joined the Florida Panthers on a tryout contract on September 16, 2013.
 He officially signed a one-year contract with the Panthers on September 26.
 Thomas has mentioned he chose 34 as his jersey number with the Panthers in honor of John Vanbiesbrouck, a goaltender from Michigan whom he grew up watching.

 Thomas was acquired by the Dallas Stars on March 5, 2014, in exchange for goaltender Dan Ellis.
 He went back to number 30 in Dallas and served as backup to Kari Lehtonen.